Prime Minister Boris Johnson has announced a three-tier Covid-19 restrictions system in a bid to simplify the rules.

 Tier 1 (Medium) restrictions apply in the following areas:

 In terms of the Calendar region (Yorkshire and North Lincolnshire), all areas are in Tier 1 (Medium) unless listed below.

 Tier 2 (High) restrictions apply in the following areas:

 West Yorkshire (Leeds, Bradford, Kirklees, Calderdale, Wakefield)

-Tier 3 (Very high) restrictions apply in the following areas from Saturday:
+Tier 3 (Very high) restrictions apply in the following areas:

 South Yorkshire (Barnsley, Rotherham, Doncaster, Sheffield)